 Figure 4-3: PA Supply Scheme in DC-DC Mode

-4.4.1 SX1261 Power Amplifier Specifics
+4.4.1 Power Amplifier Specifics up to +14 dBm

 All figures in this chapter are indicative and typical, and are not a specification.
 These figures only highlight behavior of the PA over voltage and current.